SarahCiscoFrance/room-checker-bot/README.md

 ## How to run 🔨

-Assuming you plan to expose your bot via [ngrok](https://ngrok.com), you can run this template in a jiffy:

 1. Clone this repo:

     ```sh
     git clone https://github.com/SarahCiscoFrance/room-checker-bot.git
     ```

-1. Change into the new repo's `template/` directory and install the Node.js dependencies:
+1. Change into the new repo's directory and install the Node.js dependencies:

     ```sh
     npm install